C4B-Solutions-Lab/SoftwareDevelopment-T-SQL/README.md

  - [PROCEDURE]	[CONVERT_JSON_OBJECT_TO_SQL_TABLE_3]:
  - *# v1.5.0 [ full details in the header of the procedure]*
  -
+ - FOUND BUG: complex object anywhere in a hierarchy CANNOT HAVE only one property, because algorithm will fail.
+Has to have at least two properties.
+This bug exists in CONVERT_JSON_OBJECT_TO_SQL_TABLE_2 too.
+This bug will be fixed in the vNext.
+As for CONVERT_JSON_OBJECT_TO_SQL_TABLE_2, the update will be available ASAP.
+ -
  - [T-SQL UTILITY FUNCTIONS]:
  - *# v3.0.0 [full details in a file called T-SQL UTILITY FUNCTIONS.sql]*
  -